ps24/parkingCitationsMLAnalysis/README.md

 **Steps:**

+1. Log into your google CSUF account.
+Only CSUF google users are permitted to access the data files.
+If you are a non-CSUF google user, please reach out to me and I will email you the data files.

-1. Open a Google Colab or Jupyter notebook.
+2. Open a Google Colab or Jupyter notebook.
 (Google Colab notebook is recommended).

-2. Open 'MLproject.ipynb' in Google Colab notebook and select 'Runtime' --> 'Run All'
+3. Open 'MLproject.ipynb' in Google Colab notebook and select 'Runtime' --> 'Run All'

-3. Authenticate Google Account for GDrive access to the data files.
+4. Authenticate Google Account for GDrive access to the data files.

-4. Wait 5 minutes for data load and machine learning algorithms to run.
+5. Wait 5 minutes for data load and machine learning algorithms to run.

-5. Input street name and hour to predict the risk of recieving a parking citation in Los Angeles.
+6. Input street name and hour to predict the risk of recieving a parking citation in Los Angeles.

 #  User Interface
 **After step 5, the following interface will appear for user entries.**